-- It gives us an idea of the shelf life of the company product and also gives an overview of how the company is stocking up its inventory as well as how many times the company has sold its inventory in a given period.
+- It gives us an idea of the shelf life of the company product and provides an overview of how the company is stocking up its inventory and how many times the company has sold its list in a given period.

-- ACC cement has the highest Inventory Turnover ratio of 15.23 and therefore is rewarded with full points and first position.
+- ACC cement has the highest Inventory Turnover ratio of 15.23 and therefore is rewarded with total points and first position.

-- Meanwhile, Shree Cement records the lowest Inventory Turnover Ratio of just 7.15 and thereby scores only 1 point.
+- Meanwhile, Shree Cement records the lowest Inventory Turnover Ratio of just 7.15, thereby scoring only 1 point.

 18) Debtor Days:

-- Debtor Days measures how time does company’s debtor takes to repay the payment.
+- Debtor Days measures how much time does company’s debtor takes to repay the payment.

 - The lesser the debtor days, the better is considered and vice versa.

-- In this scenario, ACC cement outperforms others with the lowest debtor days of 15.5 as a result gets full points.
+- ACC cement outperforms others with the lowest debtor days of 15.5 and total full points in this scenario.